France E-commerce Market - Growth, Trends, and Forecasts (2020 - 2025)

 Need a report that reflects how COVID-19 has impacted this market and its growth?

-Private sales websites in France are still dominated by Vente-privee.com and showroomprive.com.
+Pixmania, Rue du Commerce, and several other companies have already created their marketplaces, to compete with other websites.
+Besides, Amazon has branched out in several directions.
+However, such initiatives require substantial investments, and businesses are forced to use their capital.
+Venteprivee.com and showroomprive.com still dominate private sales websites in France.
 They present limited time, ‘flash’ sales of big brand clothing for the whole family and offer reductions between 30% and 70%, compared to in-store prices.
 They also offer travel and leisure products, household items, and even cars, in the case of Vente-privée.

 Scope of the Report